 This is the fourth in our series on new technology that may radically shake up the legal profession - and our society.

-The third technology is: artificial intelligence
+The fourth technology is: artificial intelligence

 Impact Rating: ★★★★☆

 Artificial intelligence has the potential to not only change industries and the way we do business, but change the way we live our lives.
 The impact of artificial intelligence is difficult, if not impossible to predict.

 The truth is that we do not know if or when we will cross the threshold and create an artificial intelligence.
 That is, an intelligence indistinguishable from a human being's thought process.
 It's not unreasonable to say true AI could have untold consequences for almost every profession, let alone the legal industry.